b. 1849 – d.1902

 Caroline’s children Marius, William and Harriet were left on their own by 1901.
 Marius, who would have been around 25, seemingly did not become responsible for his younger half siblings.
 He may have returned to Denmark or gone to sea as a sailor but there was a Marius Jensen recorded in the UK 1901 census who was born 1876 in Mariager, Denmark, and working as a waiter in the Royal Huts Hotel in Frensham, Surrey.
 Whether this was him is uncertain.

 William and Harriet were recorded in the UK 1901 census as being boarders at the Norwegian Seamen’s Home in 56 Cotton Street, Poplar.
 William (aged 14) was recorded as being 11 years old and born in Norway while his sister Harriet (aged 11), was recorded as being 9 years old, and being born in London.
 Both were recorded as being Norwegian subjects.
-Had Marius left them there after their mother had become too unwell to care for them
+Had Marius left them there after their mother had become too unwell to care for them?

 William and Harriet were eventually put into the care of the Metropolitan Asylums.

 On 23 October 1901 William was sent to T S Exmouth in Grays, Essex.
-The Exmouth training ship was managed by the Metropolitan Asylums’ Board for training boys for the merchant marine or navy who were under the care of the parishes and poor law unions of London.
-He was discharged on 10 June 1902 but to where he went is unrecorded.
+The Exmouth training ship was managed by the Metropolitan Asylums’ Board for training boys for the merchant navy who were under the care of the parishes and poor law unions of London.
+He was discharged on 10 June 1902 but where he went to is unrecorded.
 On 10 June 1905 William signed on for 12 years’ service in the Royal Navy but was invalided out in 1907 due to defective eyesight.
 His whereabouts in 1911 is unknown but on 13 October 1916 he joined the Royal Airforce for the duration of WW1.
 William, aged 32, was working as a chauffeur/mechanic when he married widow Florence Deal on 9 December 1919 in St Marylebone Parish Church.
 He stated that his father William Blomquist had been a marine engineer.
 By 1939 William was living in Esher with his wife and two stepchildren.
 He died in 1980.

 Harriet most likely remained in the workhouse system and was trained as a laundress to support herself once she left.
 In 1911 she was working as such and living at 28 Cumberland Market, St Pancreas.
 On 11 December 1915 she married Edward McClean, who was later one of William Blomquist’s witnesses at his marriage in 1919.
 By 1939 Harriet and Edward were living in Leighton House, Potters Bar, Middlesex.
 It is not known at this time when Harriet died.